Outdoor Space and Room Design

 Cabinets and other storage components should be constructed of weatherproof, or at least weather-resistant, materials unless they are completely shielded from the elements.

 Newly developed materials make this much easier than it was in the past.
 You will also want to include ample refrigeration.
 Depending on how you plan to use the area, this could mean a compact unit, a full-size refrigerator, or more elaborate choices such as refrigerator drawers or a wine cooler.

 Be sure your plans include adequate room for food preparation and cleanup.
 If you desire to have an outdoor bar, you should take that into consideration when selecting your sink, cabinets, and refrigeration.

 Fireplaces and Fire Pits

-Outdoor fireplaces, just like indoor units, can add to the ambiance and create an interesting focal point, not to mention that you can use it to keep warm on a cold, chilly night like the ones we often experience in and around the area.
+Outdoor fireplaces, just like indoor units, can add to the ambiance and create an interesting focal point, not to mention that you can use them to keep warm on a cold, chilly night like the ones we often experience in and around the area.

-Fireplace designs and configurations range from classic to modern, and can be constructed in a variety of shapes and sizes, and finished in brick, stone, marble, or other materials.
+Fireplace designs and configurations range from classic to modern and can be constructed in a variety of shapes and sizes and finished in brick, stone, marble, or other materials.
 Because you will use it to create a fire, though, you will need to talk to your contractor about code requirements, which may place limitations on its exact placement and method of construction.

 You will want one that is stylish and fits well into your landscaping plan, but you will also want it to be functional and provide warmth during a cool evening spent outdoors.
-A fire pit can be constructed as an actual pit in the ground or included in an above ground structure.
+A fire pit can be constructed as an actual pit in the ground or included in an above-ground structure.
 It may or may not have a chimney.
 As with the fireplace, there are safety factors you will need to consider and discuss with your contractor.